Are the activities for boys AND girls?

 Refunds are granted in the following circumstances:

-1) Requests for refunds received more than 14 days from the start of the 1st week of summer camp (JULY 4TH) will receive a refund minus an administration fee of 10% of the total fee.
+Refund requests received 30 days or more from the start of each individual child’s first week of summer camp will be granted a full refund minus the convenience fee.

-2) Requests for refunds received 14 days or less from the start of the 1st week of summer camp (JULY 4TH) will receive a refund minus an administration fee of 25% of the total fee.
+Refund requests received 14 to 30 days from the start of each individual child’s first week of summer camp will be granted a refund minus the convenience fee and an administrative fee of 10%.

 Refunds are not granted in the following circumstances:

-2) Campers removed from STEM Camp as a result of the three strike policy or for any reason posted under the “Rules and Regulations” section of the Parent Handbook.
+Campers removed from STEM Camp as a result of the three strike policy

-Requests for full refunds citing extenuating circumstances must be made in writing and submitted to the Head Office for consideration.
+Requests for full refunds citing extenuating circumstances after the 14 day cut off must be made in writing and submitted to Head Office by email for consideration.
+Please send all formal refund requests to email@example.com and clearly state the reasoning behind the request.

-Refunds take four to six weeks to process and are issued directly to the payee using the credit card on file.
+Refunds can take 7 to 10 business days to process and are issued directly to the payee using the credit card on file.